 Craving specific foods often indicates that your body is trying to send you a message that has something to do with your current state of health.
+Your food cravings may be telling you something about your body.
 Since most cravings people experience are for junk foods like candy, pizza, and donuts, suffering cravings regularly can lead to weight gain and health problems like type two diabetes and heart disease.

 Do you find yourself frequently experiencing cravings?
 Here’s a look at what food cravings might mean for you, and what you can do to address the root cause.